artscorestudio/layout-bundle/Resources/doc/enable-external-library.md

 > By default, just jQuery and Twitter Bootstrap assets are enabled so don't forget to update your composer.json file.

-## <a name="jquery"></a>Enable/disable jQuery
+## <a name="jquery"></a>Enable/disable jQuery (required)

 > New wave javascript

 ### Adding jQuery in your project's composer.json file

-I suggest using [component/jquery](https://github.com/components/jquery)shim repository for jquery.
+I suggest using [component/jquery][1] shim repository for jQuery.
 You can add it by enter the follow command :

 ```bash
 $ composer require components/jquery "2.2.*"
 ```

 You can enable it by two different ways.
-First, just passing *true* :
+First, just passing *true* in LayoutBundle configuration :

 ```yaml
 # app/config/config.yml